Overview

 - Beachcombing & Sunbathing – The gently sloping sand makes it easy to set up a towel, build sandcastles or simply watch the tide roll in.

 - Scenic viewpoints – Walk eastward to Cranfield Point for the exact southernmost tip of Northern Ireland, then gaze across the lough to the Cooley Mountains in County Louth.
+The Mourne peaks dominate the western horizon, providing a dramatic backdrop for photographs.

 - Haulbowline Lighthouse – Although the original tower no longer stands, the stone base and surrounding rocks are still visible and make an interesting subject for history enthusiasts.